 - Studies show that voter fraud is a serious problem in America.

-NPR’s report left out the second, absolutely true, statement, which can lead us to only three possible conclusions: (1) NPR is ignorant of the thousands of reports of rampant voter fraud in America, or (2) NPR is lying., or (3) both.
+NPR’s report left out the second, absolutely true, statement, which can lead us to only three possible conclusions: (1) NPR is ignorant of the thousands of reports of rampant voter fraud in America, or (2) NPR is lying, or (3) both.

-There’s too much evidence for #3.
+There’s just too much evidence in support of #3.

 Lies, fraud, ignorance, deception, dishonesty — that’s what National Public Radio calls: “news.”